DmsPas/Nonlinear_modified_PageRank/Input/README.md

 Costy Kodsi and Dimosthenis  Pasadakis,  "Nonlinear modified PageRank problem for local graph partitioning," 2024.

-The full list of datasets used can be found at [permalink](https://drive.switch.ch/index.php/s/PEnKOcOYEWUILap).
+The full list of datasets used can be found in this [permalink](https://drive.switch.ch/index.php/s/PEnKOcOYEWUILap).

 ### Graph creation